 The park is home to one of the largest and most beautiful disc golf courses in the Southeast.
 The 36-hole, wooded course is divided into two 18-hole courses that offer beginners and advanced players a challenging game.
 Visitors can find disc golf accessories at stores near the park.

 The Audubon Society designated Meeman-Shelby an Important Bird Area in 2006.
 The 13,476-acre park contains bottomland hardwoods, swamps, lakes and upland forest.
-There are over 20 miles of trails in the park which offer great opportunities for birding.
 Over 240 species of birds have been reported from the park.

 The park has a free launch ramp on the Mississippi River, and a year-round boat ramp on 125-acre Poplar Tree Lake.
 Jon boats are available for rent at the park boat dock from March through November.
 Personally owned boats with an electric motor are allowed on the lakes for a small launch fee.
 Fees range from $2.00 a day to $40.00 annually.
 Gasoline motors are allowed on Poplar Tree Lake when operated at no wake speed.